KierranFalloon/FootprintGame/README.md

 # Footprint Game
 Python based Pokémon Footprint game!
 This game is based on the [Sentry Duty](https://pokemon.fandom.com/wiki/Sentry_Duty) guild job present in Pokémon Mystery Dungeon Explorers of Sky and Pokémon Mystery Dungeon Explorers of Time and Darkness games.
-This project has no affiliation with Nintendo or the Pokémon Company, and all assets used are used in agreement with respective Fair Use policies.
+This project has no affiliation with Nintendo or the Pokémon Company, all Pokémon sprite contents within are Copyright The Pokémon Company.

 ## Requirements